raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

 ### Ideas
  - Could you use the ideas used so far to tell a joke via the LED screen?
  - If your Astro Pi is connected to the internet you could use a twitter library to make it display incoming tweets!

+## Displaying images
+Plotting points and using arrays

+## Setting orientation
+Using for loop and rand to create virtual dice

+## Detecting movement
+accelorometer to trigger dice